-- Transfer instances between two local databases. - Transfer instances between a local database and a remote database. - Transfer instances between a SQL client and an Adaptive Server. - Replace classes using install and update statements or remove and update statements.
+- Transfer instances between two local databases. - Transfer instances between a local database and a remote database. - Transfer instances between a SQL client and an Adaptive Server.

+Replace classes using install and update statements or remove and update statements.

 In an inter-class transfer, the Java serialization is transferred from the source to the target.
+If the class in the source database is not compatible with the class in the target database, then the Java exception InvalidClassException is raised.